top of page

 Antenna Pattern Editor diagram.png

-The general principle of the Antenna Pattern Editor operation can be understood from the above block diagram.
+The general principle of Antenna Pattern Editor’s operation can be understood from the block diagram above.
+The program has several blocks, each with its own function:

-In the "Files" block, you can view the antenna patterns, prepare an antenna data sheet in Word, Excel, and PDF.
-Here, you can also select an antenna pattern for further editing.
+Files: Here, you can view antenna patterns and prepare antenna datasheets in Word, Excel, and PDF formats.
+You can also select an antenna pattern for further editing.

-In the "Envelope" block, the antenna pattern envelope is calculated from a set of individual antenna patterns.
-This is frequently required to determine the worst-case radiation situation in terms of the harmful effects of radio waves.
+Envelope: This block calculates an antenna pattern envelope from a set of individual antenna patterns.
+This is often required to determine the worst-case radiation situation in terms of harmful effects of radio waves.

-In the "Editor" block, a new antenna pattern is created/edited in a tabular form, transformation, normalization and other processing of the antenna pattern.
+Editor: Here, a new antenna pattern is created/edited in tabular form and transformations, normalization, and other processing of the antenna pattern are performed.

-In the "Export" block, the antenna pattern is exported to various formats.
+Export: In this block, the antenna pattern is exported to various formats.
 Export is performed for the antenna pattern placed in the Editor.

 User Interface

-As the main user menu, the software uses a Tree View interface (multi-level tree), the controls of which are in the left part of the main panel.
+The user interface of Antenna Pattern Editor uses a Tree View interface (multi-level tree) as its main user menu.
+The controls for this interface are located on the left side of the main panel.
 When you select a menu item, the corresponding panel opens on the right.

 View and Select Antenna Pattern File

-Antenna Pattern Editor allows you to view the antenna pattern, as well as other information from the antenna pattern files.
-You can open the file or folder in the standard way, or simply by dragging and dropping the desired file or folder into the Antenna Pattern Editor window.
+Antenna Pattern Editor allows you to view antenna patterns as well as other information from antenna pattern files.
+You can open a file or folder in the standard way or simply by dragging and dropping the desired file or folder into the Antenna Pattern Editor window.

-If a folder with a set of antenna files has been opened, a list will appear on the left side.
+If you open a folder with a set of antenna files, a list will appear on the left side.
 You can select the desired antenna from that list.
-Files from folders enclosed in the current folder will not be displayed.
+Files from folders enclosed within the current folder will not be displayed.

-After selecting the file, the image of the antenna pattern in the horizontal and vertical planes appears on the top panel.
-Information about the antenna pattern file format, antenna name and gain will appear on the right.
+After selecting a file, images of the antenna pattern in horizontal and vertical planes will appear on the top panel.
+Information about the antenna pattern file format, antenna name, and gain will appear on the right.
 The full text of the antenna pattern file will be shown in a separate block.

 View Antenna Pattern Files

-Using the controls above the antenna pattern, you can select its representation (in polar or Cartesian coordinate system), as well as the antenna pattern orientation (up or right).
+Using the controls above the antenna pattern, you can select its representation (in polar or Cartesian coordinate system) as well as the antenna pattern orientation (up or right).
+This allows you to customize the display of the antenna pattern to your preferences.

 Antenna Pattern in Cartesian Coordinate System